 Come along to East Nook Studio and learn how to saw, solder, form and texture your own silver rings from scratch!

 Max McCance, one of Scotland’s leading furniture makers, is pleased to announce a special exhibition of unique and extraordinary works for sale to the public in his Kinloch Gallery.

 In this workshop, run by East Nook Studio, you will design and create your own simple pendant from a piece of silver, before connecting it to a chain.

 Come along to the Makers Market at Falkland on 29th May for some quality handmade arts, crafts and gifts produced locally by talented artists and craftsmen!

 Learn how to saw, solder, form and texture your own silver bangles from scratch in this workshop rum by East Nook Studio!

 Create hammered texture rings using both traditional and contemporary jewellery techniques in this workshop run by East Nook Studio!

 This exhibition is a celebration of Jack Vettriano's extraordinary career and will be showing paintings he created from in his 20s until he moved to London in 2000.

-New Lanark's regular Makers Market's showcase the best of hand-made products from designers, crafters and artists across Scotland!
+New Lanark's regular indoor and outdoor market's showcase the best of hand-made products from designers and producers across Scotland!

 Scottish contemporary landscape artist Beth Robertson Fiddes, has created a stunning exhibition of paintings, which shares inspiration with Mhairi Hall’s AIRS.